-'''

-\verb| $$ sample-update -k Kxxx.+nnn+mmmm.key delete "foo.dynamic \leftarrow .example.com"
+\$ sample-update -a sample-update -k Kxxx.+nnn+mmmm.key delete "foo.dynamic \leftarrow .example.com"

-'''

 removes all RRs for foo.dynamic.example.com using the given key.

 nsprobe: domain/name server checker in terms of RFC 4074

 It checks a set of domains to see the name servers of the domains behave correctly in terms of RFC 4074.
 This is included in the set of sample programs to show how the export library can be used in a DNS-related application.